kriggithub/corradar/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# corradar
+# corradar: Create Correlation Based Radar Plots

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of corradar is to …
+The `corradar` R package was designed to standarized axes positions in a radar plot.

 ## Installation